-The Thompson Autism Center will also, through a partnership with Chapman University, assist families in navigating the education system from preschool to college.
-In support of the Thompson Family Foundation’s vision to bring hope to children with ASD and their families, the Thompson Autism Center will participate in national research networks.
+The Thompson Autism and Neurodevelopmental Center will also, through a partnership with Chapman University, assist families in navigating the education system from preschool to college.
+In support of the Thompson Family Foundation’s vision to bring hope to children with ASD and their families, the Thompson Autism and Neurodevelopmental Center will participate in national research networks.

 “A national leader, the Thompson Family Foundation has earned a stellar reputation for expanding services, research, education and advocacy for children with ASD and their families.
 We are grateful for their generous support and their commitment to enrich so many lives here in Orange County,” said CHOC President and CEO Kimberly Chavalas Cripe.

-The Thompson Autism Center will focus on three high-need populations
+The Thompson Autism and Neurodevelopmental Center will focus on three high-need populations

 “We take pride in collaborating with institutions and health care professionals who share our vision to dramatically improve the lives of children with autism and other neurodevelopmental disorders and their families, “said Bill Thompson, co-founder, Thompson Foundation.
 “Our collaboration with CHOC will complement and expand on the work already being done in Orange County, making a lasting impact on the community and bringing hope to children and families affected by ASD”